MrrVit665/Mocy-Package/README.md

 ## 📥 || Installation

-To install UltraX package you need:
+To install Mocy package you need:

 - You need to install [**Node.js**](https://www.nodejs.org/en/download/).